byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

 ### **transfer**

-Send monero to a number of recipients.
+Send byterub to a number of recipients.

 Alias: *None*.